BVN: Programming

 All programmes are replayed during the second 12-hour block, running from 0100 to 1300 CET daily.

 News and current affairs

 BVN broadcasts daily news bulletins from NOS.
 The main 2000 bulletin from NOS Journaal is broadcast at 2030 CET and features a specially produced international weather forecast (BVN-Weer).
 A short bulletin is also carried at 1600 CET on weekdays and at 1605 on weekends.

+BVN's weather bulletin for America and the Caribbean is also carried on Surinamese television; as of 2010, producing a weather bulletin for Suriname was seen as expensive.

 Current affairs output on weekdays consists of the magazine programme EénVandaag (One Today) at 1830 CET, Nieuwsuur (Newshour, which incorporates an NOS Journaal bulletin).
 EénVandaag is produced by independent pillar broadcasters (AVROTROS) while Nieuwsuur is co-produced by NOS and the NTR.

 On Sundays, BVN carries the political talk show Buitenhof at 1530.

 Topical debate and entertainment programmes also feature in the schedule including De wereld draait door (The World Keeps Turning) at 1940 CET and Pauw or Jinek at around 2350 CET.
 Both programmes are off-air during the Summer and are produced by BNN-VARA subsidiary VARA.